ChromaticHQ/.github/.github/ISSUE_TEMPLATE/launch.md

       if a CDN or reverse-proxy is being used.
 - [ ] Run performance tests with a tool such as Calibre, Lighthouse, or PageSpeed Insights and fix the issues and/or log post launch tickets.
+- [ ] Configure field help/descriptive text.
+- [ ] Optimize media creation/referencing experience.
+- [ ] Verify that Metatags & JSON-LD are configured.
+- [ ] Verify that images are being served in a performant manner.

 ## Hosting
 - [ ] Determine who will provide the SSL certificate.